 Signature Verification

 Every webhook PacSpace sends is signed with your webhook secret.
-Always verify the signature before processing the payload to ensure it came from PacSpace and hasn't been tampered with.
+Always verify the signature before processing the payload.

 Signature Headers